Amoryne/test-we-invest/README.md

 - [ ] Let your imagination run wild and make a nice design with TailwindCSS
 - [ ] EXTRA: Convert the app in TypeScript

----
-Don't stress, everything will be fine 😉